 One examination has also shown that because of lowered blood pressure, because of green tea utilization, members saw a decrease in heart disease risk by 5 percent and stroke chance by 8 percent.

 Best Time to Have Green Tea

-The best time to have Green Tea is after 30 to 45 minutes of having a meal.
+The best time to have green tea is 30 to 45 minutes after having a meal.

 This enables the body to adapt the nutrients and the toxic components are nullified with the antioxidants present in the green tea.
 It is also preferable to have green tea 30 to 45 minutes before your dinner.